wadholm/microblog/ansible/README.md

 - `database` only for the database server
 - `loadbalancer` only the load balancer server

 **terminate_instances** destroys virtual machines and assets connected to it.
-You can chose which ones to remove by changing the `instances` variable inside its `vars/main.yml` file.
+You can choose which ones to remove by changing the `instances` variable inside its `vars/main.yml` file.

 **site** should run all of your playbooks to setup the whole project from scratch to a running production.